-As our next EdTech Superheros interviewee, Stephanie stood out to us through her work that has impacted educators around the world.
+As our next EdTech Superheros interviewee, Stephanie stood out to us through her work that has impacted educators around the world in developing supportive educational communities.
 She is the founder of multiple support groups for Educators (Global GEG and GEG Nor Cal) who want to grow their digital and leadership skills.

 As a founding member of GEG (Google Educator Groups) Global, Stephanie has helped unite and empower educators around the world.
 GEG strives to foster environments of deep learning, creativity, and continuous growth within their community and beyond.

 When asked what fellow teachers best benefit from when tackling the challenges of remote learning, her advice is to hone in on the 2-3 tech tools that support what you really want for students.

 Q: What’s the first thing you do to get your day going?

 I try to wake up early before my husband and three kids.
 That quiet feels good.
 For me, making a list of all that I need to accomplish helps me.
 On weekends, my favorite thing to do is to go on my walk and read.
 I take a book and walk and walk and walk.
 It has been the most calming time.

 Q: What’s your go-to meal for breakfast and tea or coffee?

 I usually eat a protein bar and some egg whites in the morning, perhaps a bit of fruit.
 I like mint tea.

 Q: Which music artist best describes your teaching style?

 P!nk – She is proud of who she is and wants to help support others in finding their own voice and strength.
 As a chair of a Design Thinking Pathway, I hope that what we do in my classroom helps students take pride in themselves and make an impact on the world around them.